TeamWin/android_device_samsung_a30/README.md

 # Device Tree for Samsung Galaxy A30 (SM-A305F)

-Device Tree Made by topser99
+Device Tree update by Zero!

 ## Device Picture